Te-k/sdanalyzer/README.md

 optional arguments:
   -h, --help            show this help message and exit
 ```

+## Infos on how it works

+* This tool largely relies on [androguard](https://github.com/androguard/androguard)
+* The local database is an sqlite database stored in `~/.config/sdanalyzer/db.db`
+* An incomplete list of [trusted APK signing certificates](https://github.com/Te-k/sdanalyzer/blob/master/sdanalyzer/data/trusted_certs.csv) is provided with the tool.
+It has been built manually and is helpful to quickly sort apps, but it is clearly incomplete so use at your own risk.
+* A few yara rules are provided with the tool but if you want to rely on Yara for detection, you are encouraged to provide additional yara rules with the `-y` option to the `sdanalyzer import` command.

 Feel free to open issues for new feature ideas or bugs.